Kong/kubernetes-ingress-controller/docs/guides/setting-up-custom-plugins.md

 Note that any environmental variables that your plugin requires should be added to the `config` section `header_value`.
-If no environmental variables are used, this section can be omitted from the custom resource definition.
+If no environmental variables are used, this section can be omitted from the `KongPlugin` resource.

 Once you have got Kong up and running, configure your custom plugin via [KongPlugin resource](using-kongplugin-resource.md).